arangodb/arangojs/docs/Drivers/JS/Reference/Database/ViewAccess.md

 const db = new Database();

 const views = await db.views();
-// views is an array of ArangoSearchView instances
+// views is an array of ArangoSearch View instances
 ```